Derwenthorpe

-Derwenthorpe (/ˈdɜːwɛntθɔːp/ DER-went-thorp) is a housing development situated approximately 2 mi to the east of York city centre which is adjacent to Osbaldwick, Tang Hall and Meadlands.
+Derwenthorpe (/ˈdɜːrwɛntθɔːp/ DER-went-thorp) is a housing development situated approximately 2 mi to the east of York city centre which is adjacent to Osbaldwick, Tang Hall and Meadlands.
 The design and planning for this new estate was undertaken by the Joseph Rowntree Housing Trust (JRHT) and the building contract for all four build phases has been awarded to Barratt Developments (under the brand name "David Wilson Homes").

 The original name of "New Osbaldwick" was dropped in favour of "Derwenthorpe" in 2004 in reference to the Derwent Valley Light Railway that used to run through the site.

 Environmental aims

 All homes built will meet or exceed the Code for Sustainable Homes level 4 standard and include features such as MVHR in order to reduce energy consumption.
 Hot water and central heating is provided by means of a district heating biomass furnace system which is housed in the "Super Sustainable Centre" in the middle of the site.